Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/2-flask-fundamentals.md

 <img src="url_for('static', filename='banner.jpg')">
 ```

-One benefit of using `url_for()` is that the file names themselves can be variables, which is useful when building dynamic Web sites.
+One benefit of using `url_for()` is that the resultant URLs are absolute, which sidesteps issues that sometimes arise if browsers handle relative URLs in inconsistent ways.

-TODO: Explain this further.